huuanhhuynguyen/kalman_filters/README.md

 ## Fusion Model

+Lidar KF and Radar KF process the Lidar and Radar measurement, respectively.

 ![Fusion Model](out/fusion.png)

-The state X and covariance matrix P are shared between two filters.
+To fuse the estimation, the state X and covariance matrix P are shared between two filters.
 It is also possible to share the process uncertainty Q in addition to X and P.

 ## Linear KF